phymbert/spark-search/README.md

 ##### v0.2.0

 * SearchRDD#searchJoin renamed to SearchRDD#matches as it does automatically the reduction in addition of a simple join.
-* searchJoin and matches only take to pair rdd.
+* Fix matches was using only one core & improve join and dropDuplicate performances drastically
-* Fix matches was using only one core.
+* Scala 2.12 by default

 ##### v0.1.9